Using Grep to Show Matches' Surrounding Lines

 grep -C 5 "$pattern" "$filename"

-Utilizing Grep with Context Options
+Making Use of Grep with Contextual Options

 import sys